 When it comes to assessing your heart health, you might also want to keep an eye on your blood pressure and cholesterol levels.

-Whether the root cause of your increased blood pressure relates to something physical, mental or even lack of sleep, the strain on your body isn't healthy.
-If your blood pressure is greater than 130/80 on a regular basis, you should see your medical professional, who can help assess your situation and assist you in making healthy lifestyle changes to lower your numbers.
+Whether the root cause of your increased blood pressure relates to something physical, mental, genetic or even lack of sleep, the strain on your body isn't healthy.
+If your blood pressure is greater than 130/80 on a regular basis, you should see a medical professional, who can help assess your situation and assist you in making healthy lifestyle changes to lower your numbers.

-Cholesterol is also a good measure of cardiovascular risk, says Dr. Higgins: "The higher the bad cholesterol (LDL cholesterol), the higher the chance of heart attack and stroke."
+Cholesterol is also a good measure of cardiovascular risk, Dr. Higgins says: "The higher the bad cholesterol (LDL cholesterol), the higher the chance of heart attack and stroke."

 While your cholesterol is often strongly tied to genetics, there are still actionable steps you can take to reduce your levels, according to Dr. Higgins, who suggests limiting your saturated fat intake, following a Mediterranean diet with more plant-based foods and exercising regularly to increase your good HDL cholesterol.